twinbit/nodejs-simple-twitter-harvester/README.md

 nodejs-simple-twitter-harvester
 ===============================

-A very simple Twitter harvester based on Nodejs and Twitter search api
+A very simple Twitter harvester based on Nodejs, MongoDB and Twitter search api